wn96/cvwo_assignment/README.md

 ## Deployment

-This app is deployed on heroku, at https://cvwo.weineng.me
+This app is deployed on heroku, at <TO FILL IN>

 ## Running the app in local environment